Agyapa Royalties transaction is clean – Godfred Dame

 Mr Yeboah Dame maintained that a contract to facilitate the main transaction cannot be viewed as a major transaction regardless of the fees.

-Imara and its local partner, Databank, stood to earn a percentage of the amount raised for the listing as success fee capped at $4m to be shared between the two.
+Imara and its local partner, Databank, stood to earn a percentage of the amount raised for the listing as success fee capped at US$4 million to be shared between the two.

-Imara is on a $15,000 monthly retainer, which the contract states will be deducted from the success fee at the end of Initial Public Offering (IPO).
+Imara is on a US$15,000 monthly retainer, which the contract states will be deducted from the success fee at the end of the Initial Public Offering (IPO).

 Databank’s partnership deal with Imara excluded the Ghanaian entity from the monthly retainer and billed to be paid at the end of the floatation in success fee.